Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/dire-rat.md

 traits: |
   **Keen Hearing and Smell.** The rat has advantage on Wisdom (Perception) checks that rely on hearing or smell.

-  **Pack Tactics.** The rat has advantage on an attack roll against a creature if at least one of the wolf's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+  **Pack Tactics.** The rat has advantage on an attack roll against a creature if at least one of the rat's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 actions: |
   **Bite.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.
 excerpt: "Medium Beast, Unaligned"